BryanSchuetz/dai/_projects/jamaica-local-content-analysis.markdown

 end: 2018
 client: Multinational corporation
 solutions:
-- Sustainable Business
+- Corporate Consulting
 regions: Latin America and the Caribbean
 country: Jamaica
 ---

 In 2018 DAI’s Sustainable Business Group was hired by an international oil and gas company and on behalf of the Petroleum Corporation of Jamaica (PCJ) to conduct a half-day Local Content Workshop.
 The workshop addressed the PCJ’s Local Content Committee on policy, regulatory, and local content development best practices around the world to inform the PCJ’s development of a new local content regime in Jamaica.